awsdocs/amazon-rds-user-guide/doc_source/CHAP_SettingUp.md

 **Note**
 If you use a default VPC, a default subnet group spanning all of the VPC's subnets is created for you\.
 When you create a DB instance, you can select the default VPC and use **default** for **DB Subnet Group**\.

-Once you have completed the setup requirements, you can create a DB instance using your requirements and security group by following the instructions in [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
+After you have completed the setup requirements, you can create a DB instance using your requirements and security group\.
+To do so, follow the instructions in [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
 For information about getting started by creating a DB instance that uses a specific DB engine, see the relevant documentation in the following table\.

 ****